VincentChalnot/SidusEAVModelBundle/README.md

             context_mask: <array> # See dedicated chapter
 ````

 Some codes are reserved like: id, parent, children, values, valueData, createdAt, updatedAt, currentVersion, family and currentContext.
-If you use any of these words as attribute codes your application behavior will depends of how you try to access the entitie's data.
+If you use any of these words as attribute codes your application behavior will depends of how you try to access the entities' data.
 Don't do that.

 ##### Attribute types
 Attribute types define a common way of editing and storing data, this bundle provides the following types: